ttntm/ttntm/content/blog/14-hugo-tailwind-boilerplate.md

 So, here's the rundown.

-Trusty old {{< link-ext "gulp" "gulpjs.com" >}} handles Tailwind builds via `postcss` with 2 gulp tasks called `dev-css` and `build-css`.
+Trusty old {{< link-ext "gulp" "gulpjs.com" >}} handles Tailwind builds via PostCSS with 2 gulp tasks called `dev-css` and `build-css`.
 I'm sticking to gulp as my "swiss army knife"; it's small, powerful and overall another one of those tools that "just work", no matter what you throw at them.

 Then, there's 2 npm scripts defined in `package.json` that make use of these tasks: